Canadian Butter Tarts

 A rich dessert with rich roots that has stood the test of time, these Canadian Butter Tarts are a total classic!
 A maple syrup custard filling in buttery tart shells makes for a tasty handheld treat.

-overhead shot of pile of butter tarts with text overlay for facebook
+overhead shot of pile of butter tarts cut in half

 What are Butter Tarts?